 Skip to main content Skip to navigation

-Menopause Support Resources
+Menopause Inclusion and Support Resources

-Menopause Support Resources
+Menopause Inclusion and Support Resources

 Menopause is a natural part of ageing when an individual’s oestrogen levels decline and they stop having periods.
 In the UK, the average age to reach the menopause is 51, but around 1 in 100 people experience the menopause before 40 years of age.

 There are three stages of the menopause - 1.
 Perimenopause, the time leading up to 2.
 Menopause (when there has been no menstrual periods for 12 consecutive months), followed by 3.
 Post menopause, the years that come after menopause.
-Learn more in this five minute guide, 'What is the menopause?' and using the range of resources and support outlined below.
+Learn more in this five minute guide, 'What is the menopause?' and this 'Let's Talk About the Menopause' poster to share key facts and figures on the menopause.

 Most people will experience menopausal symptoms, which can be quite severe and have a significant impact on everyday life.
 Symptoms can continue for months or years during perimenopause and last for 4 years or more after menopause.